newmayor/researchproject_deepDIC/README.md

 A new dataset generation method is developed to synthesize a realistic and comprehensive dataset, including generation of speckle patterns and deformation of the speckle image with synthetic displacement field.

+This project is an extension of the deepDIC work done by Prof. Ping Guo and Ru Yang at Northwestern University.
+The manuscript of this research work can be found in [1]: https://arxiv.org/abs/2110.13720

 ## Dependencies
 Deep-DIC is implemented in [PyTorch](https://pytorch.org/) and tested with Ubuntu 20.04, please install the dependencies using `pip install requirements.txt` .